Why POSIX for embedded systems?

 - Additional Realtime Extensions—defines further extensions to the realtime standard.
 Facilities such as attaching interrupt handlers are described.

-- Application Environment Profiles—defines several AEPs (Realtime AEP, Embedded Systems AEP, etc.) of the POSIX environment to suit different embedded capability sets.
-These profiles represent embedded OSs with/without filesystems and other capabilities.
+- Application Environment Profiles—defines several AEPs (Realtime AEP, Embedded Systems AEP, and so on.) of the POSIX environment to suit different embedded capability sets.
+These profiles represent embedded OSs with/without file systems and other capabilities.

 For information about the many POSIX drafts and standards, see the IEEE website at http://www.ieee.org/index.html .

 Apart from any bandwagon motive for adopting industry standards, there are several specific advantages to applying the POSIX standard to the embedded realtime marketplace.